For the Bookshelf: Live, Learn, Pass it On

-Myers, Patty, Live, Learn, Pass it on: The Practical Benefits of Generations Growing Together in Faith.
+October 24, 2016—Myers, Patty, Live, Learn, Pass it on: The Practical Benefits of Generations Growing Together in Faith.
 Nashville, Tennessee: Discipleship Resources, 2006, tells the Christian communal story that reveals the fruit of multi-generational learning settings that enhances’ spiritual growth and lives up to the African proverb that says,” it takes a village to raise a child.”
-Her ideal community is intergenerational, two or more generations intentionally learning together, which is the strength of this intergenerational connection.
+Her ideal community centers on intergenerational learning, two or more generations intentionally learning together, which is the strength of this intergenerational connection.
 The author believes only God can truly give faith to another person.
 However, interactive social skills transmit,inform, and nurture faith formation through intergenerational relationships, apprenticeships, mentorships, and through the practices of discipleship.

 Another important insight offered by the author is connected to the generational era in which we live—the age of competition.
 Myers uses the term “sandwich generation,” to describe generation that is supporting two generations: their parents and their children.
 Myers says the central character traits of contemporary cultural trends disrupts or competes with generation faith development: time, age, choices and quality of choices, poverty, the shift in racial dynamics and education becoming increasingly important in the 21st (p.34).
 Therefore, education—secular and Christian—is not optional; it is a mandate for faith formation.